greenpark-code/Mailpile_tutorial/src/zzz__A__CLItoSearchExportDelete_trash.md

 `n` next page
 `p` previous page

-Of course I could you both resources, 120 lines per page and I'll scroll through them in the terminal line.
+Of course I could use both resources, setting for instance 120 lines per page and scrolling through them in the terminal window.

 The chosen value will affect both the GUI and the terminal window, I haven't found out if it's possible (without using the python shell) to set two different values. <span class="fluo_orange_bgnd">**[needs clarification]**</span>